MarcoPal/lazerpath/README.md

 ### Test Mode
 If you want to test your configuration file before to actually create the paths,
-use the command "lazerpath test"
+use the command "lazerpath -t" or "lazerpath --test"
 ![lazerpathterminaltest](https://boardvsgame.com/lazerpath/test.png)